flotischoti/myMetronome/readme.md

 # Setup PRISMA

-When running on docker - locally and remote - no manual Prisma setup should be necessary.
+When running on docker locally with npm given scripts or remote with GitHub actions, no manual Prisma setup should be necessary.
 Prisma client is generated and database is migrated automatically.

 Optionally, manual PRISMA setup steps are: